Today’s Wonder of the Day was inspired by Ahmed from Edmonton. Ahmed Wonders, “What is the Mandela Effect?” Thanks for WONDERing with us, Ahmed!

 Then, thousands of people from that universe somehow came to ours.
 Here, they watched his funeral again in 2013.
 How did this happen?
 There’s no explanation, and that’s why many people don’t believe this theory.

 Most experts explain the Mandela Effect using brain science.
 When we make memories, our brains keep them in groups.
 Each group contains memories that are similar to each other.
 Sometimes, our brains mess up.
 They mix two similar memories together.
 That’s why people thought Nelson Mandela died in the 1980s.
 They knew he was imprisoned during the 1980s.
 For some reason, they confused his imprisonment with his death.

 That would explain why so many people in 2013 thought Nelson Mandela was already dead.
 But would it explain why all those people give similar descriptions of his funeral?
 Could all those people have mixed up the same two memories?

 There are many other examples of the Mandela Effect.
 Have you ever seen the Mona Lisa?
 Many people remember the woman in the painting with a frown.
 Others say she was straight-faced.
 If you look at the Mona Lisa today, she’s smiling.
 Did you ever read a series of children’s books about The Berenstein Bears?
 No, you didn’t.
 In our reality, the books are about The Berenstain Bears, spelled with an “a” instead of an “e.”
 Still, thousands of people swear they remember the name spelled differently.

-Are these false memories the result of confused memories, or is there another explanation?
-Is there another universe where another Mona Lisa smiles?
+Are these false memories the result of confusion, or is there another explanation?
+Is there another universe where a different Mona Lisa frowns?
 Or one where Pluto is still a planet?
 Without proof, we can’t say for sure!
-For now, the best explanation is the one based in fact.

 Standards: CCRA.R.1, CCRA.R.2, CCRA.R.3, CCRA.W.2, CCRA.W.3, CCRA.SL.1